 Let's look at what some of the top companies are using these internal chatbots for inside their businesses:

-Primarily used in Human Resources, Finance, and Legal, these bots act as reservoirs for corporate norms, processes, and best practices.
+Primarily used in corporate knowledge bases for Human Resources, Finance, and Legal, these bots act as reservoirs for corporate norms, processes, and best practices.
 They rapidly offer details on company regulations, benefits, and legal mandates, simplifying tasks for HR, legal, and finance departments.

 Custom Content Bot:

 Using AI solutions like Gleen.ai, these bots provide content tailored for specific organizational units.
 By combining information from various sources, especially the company content, they create customized materials, improving strategic planning and implementation.

 Deployed in agent assist mode, custom content bots can be used to help customer service agents find content and create initial drafts of customer communications.

 Streamlining the onboarding of new hires, these bots rapidly furnish personalized details, answer questions, detail processes, and assist with digital documentation.
 This simplifies the onboarding journey, hastening the onboarding of new employees.

 These bots, powered by platforms like Gleen, undertake specific actions such as scheduling or halting processes.
 Their ability to liaise with organizational APIs amplifies their value manifold.

 They present enterprise data in an easy-to-consume format.
 It makes getting insights easier to grasp and action.
 With real-time data retrieval and analysis, they assist in informed decision-making.

 5 Considerations and Questions Before Implementing an Internal Chatbot